James Harris, 5th Earl of Malmesbury

 He was Assistant Private Secretary (unpaid) to the Under-Secretary of State for the Colonies, the Earl of Onslow, in 1901, and a member of the London County Council from 1904 to 1905.

+He had retained his links with the 3rd Hampshires, and the battalion was carrying out its annual training on his estate at Christchurch, Dorset, when World War I broke out in August 1914.
+He rejoined on 5 September 1914, and served during the war, being seconded to the General Staff in 1916 and ended the war as a Major.

 Between 1922 and 1924 he served as a Lord-in-waiting (government whip in the House of Lords) under Bonar Law and then Stanley Baldwin.
 He then returned to local politics and was Chairman of the Hampshire County Council from 1927 to 1937.

-He held a commission as a militia officer in the 3rd battalion, Royal Hampshire Regiment, where he received the rank of captain on 3 May 1899.
-Her resigned this commission in December 1902.

 Lord Malmesbury married Dorothy Gough-Calthorpe, daughter of Augustus Gough-Calthorpe, 6th Baron Calthorpe, on 27 April 1905.
 They had two children: